 Facebook – like Google and other Internet marketing platforms – doesn’t readily share what it’s doing, thinking, planning or testing – but it’s good to keep in mind that many different user groups have a stake in Facebook.

 Ultimately, Facebook is what it is because of its user base.
-Facebook doesn’t readily make changes that are going to irritate their users or significantly change the way they feel about the platform.
+Facebook doesn’t readily make changes that are going to irritate its users or significantly change the way they feel about the platform.
 At the same time, the company needs to make money, and it is finding limits to what it can offer its various constituents.

 Users Opinions Matter!